woodstaylor/woodstaylor.github.io/_pages/research.md

 ### stream macroecology

 Streams and rivers are the most biodiverse systems globally, and a disproportionate amount of biodiversity in these systems is threatened by global change.
 My research seeks to understand ecological patterns and apply this knowledge to forecast effects of ongoing global change (climate and land-use/land-cover change and interactions among stressors) in these environments.
-I rely on publicly available data collected by professional researchers, community scientists, and government agencies for my research to address these aims at large spatiotemporal scales.
+I use publicly available data collected by professional researchers, community scientists, and government agencies for my research to address these aims at large spatiotemporal scales.

 <img src="/assets/images/TVA_fish_5.6.jpg" alt="tnfish" width="600"/>